Bardiyashavandi/DSA210-TERM-PROJECT-BARDIYA-SHAVANDI/Report.md

    X = All columns except for housing price index
    Y = Housing price index (target)

-2) I used random forest model to observe and evaluate how well the trained Random Forest model is performing by comparing its predictions to the actual values.
+2) RANDOM FOREST: I used random forest model to observe and evaluate how well the trained Random Forest model is performing by comparing its predictions to the actual values.
 It uses common metrics like Mean Squared Error (MSE), Root Mean Squared Error (RMSE), and R-squared (R²).

     ![Unknown](https://github.com/user-attachments/assets/132b8033-546a-43d1-8500-56a46f491a2c)